-e) All vessels bound for the Seaway must test the main propulsion machinery, ahead and astern no more than 24 hours before entering at CIP 2 or CIP 16.
-A record of this test must be maintained on board;

-f) Mariners are reminded that during winter conditions, gangways, ladders and other means to access decks should be clear of ice and/or well salted for the safe embarking/disembarking of personnel.
-Also, a crew member is to be present to assist.

-g) Mariners are reminded to protect "soft lines" from the elements so that they do not freeze on mooring drums as this can result in an unsafe condition for ship's crew as well as lock personnel.
+- e) Gyro compass error greater than 2° must be serviced prior to transiting the Seaway and if noted during a Seaway transit, the gyro compass must be serviced at first opportunity. - f) When magnetic compass error is greater than 5°, the ship is required to have the compass swung and a new deviation card produced, unless the "record of deviations" has been properly maintained and verified. - g) All vessels bound for the Seaway must test the main propulsion machinery, ahead and astern no more than 24 hours before entering at CIP 2 or CIP 16.
+A record of this test must be maintained on board: - h) Mariners are reminded that during winter conditions, gangways, ladders and other means to access decks should be clear of ice and/or well salted for the safe embarking/disembarking of personnel.
+Also, a crew member is to be present to assist. - i) Mariners are reminded to protect "soft lines" from the elements so that they do not freeze on mooring drums as this can result in an unsafe condition for ship's crew as well as lock personnel.